Michigan Education Association Executive and Leadership Team

 Leadership Overview

-Michigan Education Association has 10 executives leading key functions including representation, advocacy, and member support.
+Michigan Education Association has 10 executives leading key functions including representation, advocacy, and regional leadership.

-Driven by a commitment to educator empowerment, Michigan Education Association champions the rights and professional development of its members across higher education and K-12 sectors, solidifying its impact on educational standards.
+Driven by a commitment to educator support, Michigan Education Association champions the rights and professional development of its members across higher education and K-12 sectors, solidifying its role as a vital teacher representation organization.

 Leadership Roles at Michigan Education Association